 The Huon Valley is a stunning, green, hilly semi-rural area only 30 minutes drive from Tasmania’s capital city of Hobart.
-It is Australia’s southernmost municipal area with a population of around 16,000 people.
+It is Australia’s southernmost municipal area with a population of over 19,000 people.

 The Huon region extends from the Mount Wellington Range down to the southernmost point in Australia and Tasmania at Cockle Creek.
 Its 5497 square kilometer range is dominated by meandering waterways, forested hills, rich fertile landscape, and stunning and clean waterways.

 All of these features provide local and visitors to the Huon Valley access to award-winning produce, world-class fishing, sailing and rowing, and hiking and wilderness experiences in Tasmania’s Southwest World Heritage Wilderness area.

 There is so much to see and do in and around the Huon Valley, it is worthwhile staying for a few nights, a week, or even longer!

 For more information on all the towns and areas in the Huon Valley, go to our visit the Huon page which also includes a map of the Huon Valley.

 Places to stay